BioMedPartners

 Series C in 2003

-Thommen Medical is a medical device company that specializes in the development, production, and sale of dental implants branded as SPI (Swiss Precision Implant).
-The company focuses on creating innovative and precisely designed implant systems that enhance patient comfort during surgical procedures and ensure long-term stability of the implants.
-Thommen Medical also offers biomaterial solutions for bone and tissue regeneration, collaborating with leading scientific and dental clinicians to improve the effectiveness and usability of its products.
-Through its commitment to design excellence and innovation, Thommen Medical aims to achieve optimal success for its clients in the field of dental implants.
+Thommen Medical is a medical device company focused on the development, production, and sale of dental implants under the brand name SPI (Swiss Precision Implant).
+The company emphasizes innovation and design excellence in its implant systems, which are crafted to enhance patient comfort during surgery and ensure long-term stability.
+In addition to dental implants, Thommen Medical also offers biomaterial solutions for bone and tissue regeneration.
+The company's products are developed in collaboration with leading scientific and dental clinicians, ensuring precision and ease of use in their applications.

 ESBATech